RandomNinjaAtk/arr-scripts/lidarr/readme.md

 * Downloading **Music** using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
   * Completely automated
   * Searches for downloads based on Lidarr's album missing & cutoff list
-  * Downloads using a third party download client automatically
+  * Downloads using a third-party download client automatically
   * FLAC (lossless) / MP3 (320/128) / AAC (320/96) Download Quality
   * Can convert Downloaded FLAC files to preferred audio format and bitrate before import into Lidarr
   * Notifies Lidarr to automatically import downloaded files